Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/8-non-technical-ways-to-contribute-to-open-source.md

 ![Translating documents for Astro](https://cdn.hashnode.com/res/hashnode/image/upload/v1632902336133/GptKuOHbZ.png)

 Another thing related to documentation is translating them.
-Open source projects are often documented in many languages, and this is a massive task to do and keep up with.
+Open source projects are often documented in many languages, which is a massive task to do and keep up with.

 You can contribute by helping the translation process.
 Even if you're not keen on opening your first PR, you could hand the team a word document with a specific document translated.